Para-swimming classification: History

 Classification for swimming relied on a points system to assess the severity of physical disability without considering athlete functionality specifically as it applied to the ability to swim a particular stroke.
 This caused problems because certain types of disability had a greater negative impact on swimming than others, and the point system did not directly address functional ability.
 To address this, in 1990 point consideration was eliminated for disability types that did not impact performance.
 The IPC decided to reduce the number of classifications, and to try to fix classification so that competitors could have more certainty in which classification they would compete in before attending an event.
 This was a major change, as previously, athletes would be classified immediately before, and even during, an event.
 As a result, the number of swimming classifications dropped from 31 at Seoul in 1988 to 10 at the 1992 Summer Paralympics in Barcelona.

 Going into the 1992 Summer Paralympics, the International Coordinating Committee and the Technical Committee of the IPC push for a move towards a functional classification system.
 This came to a head at the November 1989 meeting of the Barcelona Olympics Organising Committee (Comite Organitzador Olimpic Barcelona - COOB), when a discussion started about what events and classifications should be eligible for the Games.
 A study by the organising committee and the Polytechnic University of Catalonia in the lead-up to the meeting looked at the results of recent international competitions.
 It proposed a series of classes, based on the competitive results, for use in Barcelona.
 COOB insisted that such a system be implemented to ensure the sport at the Paralympic Games was serious and competitive, instead of recreational.
 The suggestions were implemented for sports such as swimming and athletics.
 The Games were the first ones where swimmers of different types of disabilities competed against each other, swimmers had a guaranteed right to appeal their classification.

 The move to functional classification coincided with the rise of sports science.
 The first detailed international swimming sport science project was conducted at the 1988 Summer Olympics in Seoul.
 This was followed by a similar project at the 1992 Summer Paralympics in Barcelona.
 These studies provided an increasingly detailed understanding of the factors involved in high performance swimming.
 Henceforth sports science became the driver of both performance and classification.

 Ahead of the 2000 Summer Paralympics in Sydney, changes were made in classification for the breaststroke, bringing the total number of functional classifications down from ten that had competed in Atlanta to nine.
 Swimmers who had been classified as SB10 at the 1996 Summer Paralympics in Atlanta opted not to compete in Sydney.
 Several former SB8 and SB9 swimmers moved down a class to compete, and made the finals in their classifications.
-The IPC's Olympian aspiration to become an premier elite international sporting competition still fell short.
+The IPC's Olympian aspiration to become a premier elite international sporting competition still fell short.
 In Sydney, 561 gold medals were awarded in 18 sports, compared with 300 in 28 sports at the 2000 Summer Olympics.